ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 -

    -  On physical hardware, container and virtual machine.
-   -  Under various UA customer similar environment and context (for LTS version only, no UA customer has such setup using non-LTS):
+   -  Under various UPro customer similar environment and context (for LTS version only, no UPro customer has such setup using non-LTS):

-      -  Cloud, Ceph, Landscape, MAAS, JuJu managed environment, ....
+      -  Cloud, Ceph, Landscape, MAAS, sunbeam, juju managed environment, ....

    -  On as much architecture as available to the testers.
    -  For commonly used parameters : -a, --all-logs, --upload, --batch,